 5. Labeling and Barcoding Costs

-Some fulfillment centers require barcodes on all inventory, and if your products don’t arrive pre-labeled, they may charge you a labeling fee.
-These costs vary, so check if your provider includes barcode labeling in their pick and pack fees.
+Some fulfillment centers require barcodes on all inventory, and if your products don’t arrive pre-labeled, they may charge a labeling fee.
+Check if your provider includes barcode labeling in their pick-and-pack fees.

 6. Kitting and Assembly Fees